mangalton/NLU_Assignment2/README.md

 ---

 ## Overview
+after cloning the github repo, to run, go to M25CSE018-A2-Problem2 folder.

 This project implements three character-level language models from scratch using NumPy (no deep learning frameworks) for the task of **generative name synthesis**.
 All models are trained on a dataset of 948 Indian names and evaluated on novelty, diversity, and training loss reduction.